aestheticinteractive/Firework-Factory-VR/README.md

 ### Experience

-In the Firework Factory, you can customize your virtual fireworks, share your favorites, watch them explode from any angle, and even control time itself!
+In the Firework Factory, you can customize virtual fireworks, share your favorites, watch them explode from any angle, and even control time itself!
 Drift slowly amongst bullet-time fireworks passing by, get up-close-and-personal with the most explosive fireworks, view a slow zen-like firework implosion, or anywhere in-between.
 The entire experience is up to you.

 ![Loading animation...](http://aestheticinteractive.com/firework/FireworkFactory-Flyby-640.gif)